relic-toolkit/relic/README.md

  * Elliptic curves over prime and binary fields (NIST curves and pairing-friendly curves)
  * Bilinear maps and related extension fields
- * Cryptographic protocols (RSA, Rabin, ECDSA, ECMQV, ECSS (Schnorr), ECIES, Sakai-Ohgishi-Kasahara ID-based authenticated key agreement, Boneh-Lynn-Schacham and Boneh-Boyen short signatures, Paillier and Benaloh homomorphic encryption systems) d
+ * Cryptographic protocols (RSA, Rabin, ECDSA, ECMQV, ECSS (Schnorr), ECIES, Sakai-Ohgishi-Kasahara ID-based authenticated key agreement, Boneh-Lynn-Schacham and Boneh-Boyen short signatures, Paillier and Benaloh homomorphic encryption systems)
-RELIC is being used as the main cryptography implementation of the [TinyPBC](http://sites.google.com/site/tinypbc/) project.
-Support was included in version 0.1.1.
-Build instructions for MICAz motes suitable for TinyPBC deployments can be found in the Wiki.

 ### Citing